rmtec/modeswitcher/README.md

 ## Menu options <a name="menuoptions"></a>
 In the following, we describe the menu options of our framework in more detail and show some example outputs:
 * [i] Initialize - Reloads the data files from the hard drive and executes an automatic mode switch.
-* [m] Show the current status of the system and information about the modes in a table.
+* [m] Show the system's current status and information about the modes in a table.
-  In the example the current mode is nginxWithPhp.
-For calculating the next suggested next mode, we order the modes ascending by the total severity score of open vulnerabilties, ascending by the average severity score of open vulnerabilities and ascending by the mode priority.
-Thereby, apacheWithPhp was suggested, because it had the lowest values.
+  In the example, the current mode is nginxWithPhp.
+To calculate the next suggested mode, we order the modes ascending by the total severity score of open vulnerabilities, the average severity score of open vulnerabilities, and the mode priority.
+Thereby, apacheWithPhp was suggested because it had the lowest values.
   ```
   Current mode >> nginxWithPhp
   ----------------------------------------------------------------------------